 Digital Distribution Platforms Vs Learning Management Systems

-Typically, a learning management system is a type of software application, which is more complex and functional than a generic content management system or a digital publishing platform.
-In simpler terms, an LMS is more of a training control system.
-For example, a learning management system provides a platform and an ecosystem for many e-learning courses.
-A typical LMS additionally performs a wide range of other tasks, these other tasks usually include tracking completion levels of students, score recordings, analytics and reports for administrator and some level of authoring of content.
+A Learning Management System is a more complex and functional software application than a generic content management system or digital publishing platform.
+An LMS is a training control system providing a platform and ecosystem for many e-learning courses.
+A typical LMS also performs a wide range of tasks, such as tracking completion levels of students, score recordings, analytics reports for administrators, and authoring content.

-A competent learning management system allows a teacher to generate reports and assessments, send & receive assignments, provide feedback to students, and also send reminders- all from the same virtual location.
+A competent learning management system allows a teacher to generate reports and assessments, send & receive assignments, provide feedback to students, and send reminders.

-Most LMSs are now available on the cloud as well as offer an on-premise installation at the educational institute.
+Most LMSs are now available on the cloud and offer an on-premise installation at educational institutions.

-A content management system or digital publishing interface is usually more static than an LMS.
-A publishing platform is simply an application, or a set of applications, which allows a user(s) to centrally manage the content.
-The Editorial team at the content publishing company, who has the required permissions can edit, add, view or remove, content as they see fit.
+A Content Management System (CMS) or Digital Publishing Platform is usually more static than an LMS.
+A publishing platform is simply an application that allows a user(s) to manage the content centrally.
+The editorial team at the content publishing company, who have the required permissions, can edit, add, view, or remove the content as they see fit.

 The core use of a CMS system is to integrate all the possible versions of the content, making it easier to include changes in it.
-This stems from those instances when multiple users have tried to make changes to various versions of a document, only to forget about one version that remained unchanged.
-A good publishing platform provides a powerful tagging mechanism so that content can be tagged for various educational standards and als improve search-ability level.
+This stems from those instances when multiple users have tried to make changes to various document versions only to forget about one version that remained unchanged.
+In addition, a good publishing platform provides a powerful tagging mechanism so that content can be tagged for various educational standards and improve searchability.

 A typical CMS or digital publishing platform has workflow enabled in it that would allow different stakeholders to review and approve the content before it is published either digitally or in print.
-A good digital publishing platform these days also allows packaging the content in different format i.e. ePub 3, Scorm etc.
+In addition, an excellent digital publishing platform these days also allows packaging the content in different formats, i.e., ePub 3, Scorm, etc.

-Most publishers today have no control on their own content.
-Typically they hand over scorm or ePub files to different channel partners.
-Once the content is handed over there is no control on how many users are accessing the content, how they are using the content.
+Most publishers today have no control over their content.
+Typically they hand over SCORM or ePub files to different channel partners.
+Once the content is handed over, there is no control over how many users access it and how they use it.
 Even providing updates to content can be painful because there is no single source of consumption.
-A digital distribution platform allows distribution of content that has been created by the publishing platform to different user bases.
-By design a distribution platforms guarantees content security by encrypting the content and should have a strong License management system.
+A digital distribution platform allows the distribution of content created by the publishing platform to different user bases.
+In addition, a distribution platform’s design guarantees content security by encrypting the content and should have a robust license management system.

-A good distribution platform is device agnostic and allows consumption of content on any device ( iOS, Android, Windows, Linux etc).
-Platforms like MagicBoxTM are also fully offline such that users are not required to be connected to the internet all the time.
+A good distribution platform is device agnostic and allows content consumption on any device ( iOS, Android, Windows, Linux, etc.).
+Platforms like MagicBoxTM are also fully offline, so users are not always required to be connected to the internet.

-One added benefit is that in a distribution platform you can also host multiple content types including journals, books, reference work, webinars, and other scholarly content, which can be used by instructors and students .
-Some distribution platforms also have an integrated eCommerce module and allows a publisher to sell content directly to end users.
+One added benefit is that in a distribution platform, you can also host multiple content types, including journals, books, reference work, webinars, and other scholarly content, which instructors and students can use.
+Some distribution platforms also have an integrated eCommerce module that allows a publisher to sell content directly to end users.